nikitakol/nikitakol/README.md

   My name is Nikita and I'm a Business Administration and Information Systems student at Copenhagen Business School.
 Here's some info about me!

 - 🔭 Current project:
-  - Finalizing documentation of Heart Disease Prediction (Jupyter Notebook + Python + scikit-learn) and developing final features of SibRus(C#).
+  - Developing final features of SibRus(C#) and InternetOfPets.

 - 🌱 Interests:
   - Web Development